jkroepke/helm-secrets/README.md

 ## Main features

-The current version of this plugin using by default [sops](https://github.com/mozilla/sops/) as backend.
+The current version of this plugin using by default [mozilla/sops](https://github.com/mozilla/sops/) as backend.

 [Hashicorp Vault](http://vaultproject.io/) is supported as secret source since v3.2.0, too.
+In addition, [sops support vault since v3.6.0 nativly](https://github.com/mozilla/sops#encrypting-using-hashicorp-vault).

 What kind of problems this plugin solves: